What is cutaneous vasculitis?

 How is cutaneous vasculitis diagnosed?

-In many cases the diagnosis of vasculitis can be made on the basis of its appearance without requiring any further tests.
+The diagnosis of vasculitis can often be made on the basis of its appearance without requiring any further tests.
 Sometimes a skin biopsy is performed to confirm the diagnosis but this rarely explains what caused it, as vasculitis is the common endpoint of many different events.

 Screening tests are requested in most cases of vasculitis to identify any underlying cause and to determine the extent of involvement of internal organs.